 Fort Street Presbyterian has an excellent choral and organ music program, with upcoming events posted on their website.

 As you can see, the dark Fort Shelby Hotel had not been renovated yet by this time:

 View down Fort Street:

 The gymnasium was the part of the roof I was on:

 Old Detroit News Building across the street:

 I can't remember why I didn't scale the rest of the way up the roof here, but I'm sure the excuse is too feeble to stand.
-Now there is a security guard who keeps an eye on the side of the building we scaled, so a return trip is essentially out of the question.
+Now there is a security guard who keeps an eye on this side of the building, so a return trip is essentially out of the question.

 And here is the one single solitary gargoyle that guards Fort Street Presbyterian...

 ...he is such a badass that he can handle this all by himself.